keskad/jx3-namespace-provision/README.md

 # jx3-namespace-provision
-Creates all required resources to run Jenkins X jobs in a namespace
+Creates all required resources to run Jenkins X jobs in a selected namespace, where those resources were installed.

+Can be used to install DIFFERENT secrets to various namespaces as a part of namespace separation.
+See https://github.com/jenkins-x/lighthouse/pull/1424

 Running
 -------